© Cambridge Philosophical Society

 Style and content

-Articles should be critical assessments of fields of research of value to specialists in the field, and comprehensible to biologists in general.
-Those presenting a new theory or point of view are preferred.
-Papers should be in the range of 5,000 – 20,000 words: papers of more than 20,000 words or 50 printed pages will not normally be accepted.
-When submitting an article, authors are asked to provide a word count and to suggest the names of up to four suitable referees.
-Articles should be written in English.
+Articles should be synthetic and critical assessments of fields of research of value to specialists in the field, and comprehensible to biologists in general.
+Reviews should go beyond a compilation of the research area by including synthesis leading to significant new insights.
+Papers should not generally exceed 15,000 words (abstract, main text, references, figure legends); papers exceeding 20,000 words will need very strong referee support.
+Authors are asked to provide a word count and to suggest the names of five suitable referees, who should not be collaborators.

 Each article should have an Abstract (not more than 500 words), 5 – 10 Key words, a list of Contents, a general Introduction, and Conclusions (given as numbered statements).
 Sections and subsections are to be numbered 1., (1), (a) etc. The generic name of a species should be given in full for the first time it occurs in a paragraph.
 The author for each species is desirable on its first mention.
 In general, chemical formulae may not be used as abbreviations in the text.
 Use S.I. units.
 Recent issues of the Journal should be consulted for style.

 Preparation of manuscripts

 Manuscripts should be submitted in an editable format( e.g Microsoft Word.docx).
 Text should be double-spaced throughout, with line numbering and adequate margins.

 Each article must have an Abstract, Key words, a list of Contents, a general Introduction, and Conclusions.
 Sections and subsections are to be numbered I., (1), (a), (i) etc. Subsections in the main body of text should be logical divisions but authors are allowed flexibility on their number and placement.
 Keep headings short and to the point; avoid use of statements as headings.
 Footnotes and boxed text are discouraged